rasmuspjohansson/superpoint_transformer/README.md

 ## 🚀  Usage
 ### Datasets
 See the [Datasets page](docs/datasets.md) to set up your datasets.
+### Prediction
+python predict_many.py --inputlaz path/to/(folder or las.laz) --output_folder path/to/outputfolder --ckpt_path path/to/checkpoints/a_file.ckpt
 ### Evaluation
 Use the following command structure for evaluating our models from a checkpoint file `checkpoint.ckpt`, where `<task>` should be `semantic` for using SPT and `panoptic` for using